atoum/docker/try/app/levels/1-a-configure.md

 # Configure atoum

-Atoum uses a standard PHP file as its main configuration file.
+atoum uses a standard PHP file as its main configuration file.
 This file **should be** named `.atoum.php` and be available in the current working directory for atoum to load it automatically.